 - March 2021 Coding Bootcamp News

-- June 2020 Coding Bootcamp News
+- November 2020 Coding Bootcamp News

 In PersonFull Time40 Hours/week12 Weeks

-Start Date Rolling Start Date Cost $17,980 Class size N/A Location Denver, Seattle, Phoenix, Boulder, New York City, Los Angeles, Austin, San Francisco, OnlineThe Hack Reactor immersive coding bootcamp is focused on building autonomous, fully capable software engineers.
+Start Date Rolling Start Date Cost $17,980 Class size N/A Location Denver, Seattle, Phoenix, Boulder, New York City, Los Angeles, Austin, San Francisco, San Jose, OnlineThe Hack Reactor immersive coding bootcamp is focused on building autonomous, fully capable software engineers.
 Every unit in our curriculum has been pored over numerous times to optimize for educational power and efficiency.
 The first half of the course is often described as “drinking from a firehose” because of how much information it packs in.
 In the second half, you use your new skills to build projects, while learning new technologies on the fly.
 By the end you will be an autonomous engineer, capable of tackling unique, unfamiliar problems and building complex applications.